Measuring Sample Quality in Algorithms for Intractable Normalizing Function Problems

 A wide range of computational methods have been proposed for Bayesian inference for doubly intractable posterior distributions \citep[see][for a review]{Park2018}.
-There are asymptotically exact algorithms whose Markov chain has a stationary distribution equal to its target distribution \citep{moller2006,murray2006,atchade2013,Lyne2015,Liang2016}.
-Throughout this manuscript we use ``target distribution" to refer to the posterior distribution of interest.
-The algorithms of \citet{moller2006} and \citet{murray2006} require the ability to generate samples exactly from the probability model, which is available only for a small class of probability models having intractable normalizing functions.
-The other asymptotically exact algorithms do not need exact sampling but are complicated to construct and have to be carefully tuned to provide reliable inference.
+There are asymptotically exact algorithms whose Markov chain has a stationary distribution equal to its target distribution \citep[cf.][]{moller2006,murray2006,atchade2013,Lyne2015,Liang2016}.
+Throughout this manuscript we use ``target distribution'' to refer to the posterior distribution of interest.
+Some of the asymptotically exact algorithms are available only for a small class of probability models having intractable normalizing functions.
+The other algorithms are complicated to construct and have to be carefully tuned to provide reliable inference.
 These algorithms tend to be computationally intensive \citep{Park2018}.
-There are asymptotically inexact algorithms that may be much faster and can be applied to a wider class of problems \citep{Liang2010,alquier2016,Park2020}.
+There are asymptotically inexact algorithms that may be much faster and can be applied to a wider class of problems \citep[cf.][]{Liang2010,alquier2016,Park2020}.
 An asymptotically inexact algorithm either converges to an approximation of the target or is not known to converge to any distribution.
 The performance of these algorithms relies on the choice of various tuning parameters.
 It is also not always easy to judge the tradeoffs between using a faster asymptotically inexact algorithm and a potentially more computationally expensive but asymptotically exact algorithm.
 Hence, it is crucial to have diagnostics that provide guidance for users to carefully tune their algorithms to provide reliable results.